mmrobins/franklin-battery-scheduler/README.md

 Automated scheduling for FranklinWH battery SOC (State of Charge) settings

+⚠️  ** This project is unofficial and not affiliated with FranklinWH ** ⚠️

 The FranklinWH mobile app gives you some control over some of your battery's settings with the TOU (Time of Use) mode, but not control over what the SOC targets are for each period.
 I'd like to let the battery discharge more during